oxyzero/illusion-docs/Container.md

     unset($container->foo);             // Magic Method
     unset($container['foo']);           // Array Access
 ```
-This eases the usage of your service methods such as:
+This eases the usage of your service methods, so that you're able to call your methods like this:
 ```php
 $container->foo->method();